adithyaM1/Product-Recommendation-system-/README.md

 # Product Recommendation Agent

-> **One-sentence job statement:**\
-> My agent takes a user's stated preferences (and optional purchase
-> history) and produces a ranked list of product recommendations, each
-> with a plain-English reason.

 This is a **content-based filtering** agent: it compares a product catalogue against a user's stated interests (and past purchases, if any) using cosine similarity over weighted bag-of-words vectors.
 The core